ardeanx/Windows-Process-Hijacker/README.md

-# Windows-Process-Hijacker
+# What is this?

-Skrip C untuk membajak Proses di Windows.
-Menargetkan PID, Class, dan HWID.
+Skrip C untuk kebutuhan `Pentesting` project.
+Bug Bounty Microsoft program.